BIM design philosophy

 - Asset-anchored BIM — the digital twin signed with the land title and travelling with the property deed.
 Multi-tenant SaaS cannot offer this without breaking the tenancy model.

 - Offline-capable BIM for field use — basements, rooftops, air-gapped defence facilities, healthcare campuses.
-ACC, Tandem, iTwin Experience cannot work offline by construction.
+Comparable cloud-authoritative platforms cannot work offline by construction.

-- Vendor-obsolescence-survivable BIM — buildings live 50+ years; Revit’s file format lasts three.
+- Vendor-obsolescence-survivable BIM — buildings live 50+ years (we target 100+ years for our own buildings); proprietary CAD file formats last a fraction of that.
 The flat-file archive outlives the vendor by decades.

-- IoT integration directly into the BIM archive — per-element YAML sidecars ingest sensor readings via local MQTT broker.
-No cloud intermediary; data never leaves the owner’s premises.
+- IoT integration directly into the BIM archive — per-element YAML sidecars ingest sensor readings via a local broker.
+No cloud intermediary; data never leaves the owner's premises.

 - Convergence of BIM + lease register + financial ledger — for a property owner, these are the same asset.
 Multi-tenant cloud cannot commingle them by construction.